Citation, DOI & article data

 Sprengel deformity, or congenital elevation of the scapula, is a complex deformity of the shoulder and is the most common congenital shoulder abnormality.
-An initial diagnosis can often be made on radiography, but CT or MRI is often necessary to evaluate the details of the abnormality.
+An initial diagnosis can often be made on radiographs, but CT or MRI is often necessary to evaluate the details of the abnormality.

 Sprengel deformity is usually noticed at birth and has both cosmetic and functional implications.
 The elevated scapula is visually noticeable and there is an associated restriction in the motion of the scapula and glenohumeral joint.